pvkvicky2000/max-k8s/README.md

-The SQL server will be accessible on port 1433
+The SQL server will be accessible on port 1433 username : sa password : maximo_2012 ( this is in the sql-server-deployment.yaml file FYI)

 Now follow the regular steps for craeting a new sql server database ( i named it maxdb76 ) and maximo user ( i named my user "maximo")
 make sure that you allocate at least 400 Mb and auto expand when creating the SQL database make sure that for the user maximo , the default database is maxdb76